Music

 The world was bleeding.
 Profusely.
 And it looked as though this well-meaning country was about to dodge a hollow-point bullet aimed for our collective soul.
 Then we didn’t.
 Shellshocked, we stumbled about the debris of a shattered psyche, wandering through the stunned silence like the unblinking walking dead.
 With the realization that the darkness was looming over us like the immense, growing shadow of a fork-tongued flying demon, we retreated.
 And in the case of Fernando Viciconte and his long-time musical cohort Luther Russell, entered Luther’s four-track shack, dubbed the “Mirage Garage”, to see what could come from the ashes of nothing.
 Co-written and recorded in the space of a week, Traitors Table is their massive missive, a record aimed at a very wary world tired of the division, hate and cynical snipping at the golden circuitry that once made us hope for the future.
 Luther and Fernando tried to turn their despondence into a daydream, coming up with a feeling of understanding for the right, the left and the left-outside-in-the-rain.

 Released on Fluff & Gravy Records (United States).
+BUY NOW!

 Save Me Mini Record- US Edition (2017)